 Due to the rapid advancement in technology, computing, and automation, IT companies face widened tech skills gaps within their workforce.
 Technology is changing at a fast pace, and IT professionals are under constant pressure to acquire new skills throughout their professional careers.
 Timely forecasting and efficient resource planning will help managers predict the demand for niche skill sets well in advance.
-Then managers can imply out rotation/upskilling methods to gauge these gaps and create an augmented workforce.
+Then, managers can employ rotation/upskilling methods to gauge these gaps and create an augmented workforce.

 Most of the audit and accounting firms are run by their partners.
-These firms consider billable utilization as a critical KPI to ensure profitability and sustainability.
-So, depending on the accounting project needs, an effective resource planning solution helps to forecast resource requirements (Accountants, auditors, financial analysts, tax consultants, audit interns, etc.) and utilize them for productive activities.
-It also enables firms to hire interns on a regular basis, give them on-the-job training and make them billable.
+These firms consider billable utilization a critical KPI to ensure profitability and sustainability.
+So, depending on the accounting project’s needs, an effective resource planning solution helps to forecast resource requirements (Accountants, auditors, financial analysts, tax consultants, audit interns, etc.) and utilize them for productive activities.
+It also enables firms to hire interns regularly, give them on-the-job training, and make them billable.

 Similar to audit and accounting firms, law firms are also run by their partners.
 Bringing in a client when the firm has inadequate staffing can be detrimental to its reputation and profitability.
 An effective forecasting and resource planning strategy helps assess future demands and find the right resource (lawyers, legal secretaries, etc.) at the right cost, age demographics, etc. It also enables partners to build an on-demand workforce, create a skill database, and define the total billable hours.

-The increased demand in manufacturing activities has caused skill shortages in the core engineering industry, where competition is fierce for experienced workers (automobile engineers, machinists, designers, etc.).
-An engineering resource planning solution helps managers to provide reskilling and on-the-job learning opportunities for the employees.
-Thus, it helps to replenish an aging workforce, fill key positions and match them to the best potential projects based on talents and interests.
+The increased demand in manufacturing has caused skill shortages in the core engineering industry, where competition is fierce for experienced workers (automobile engineers, machinists, designers, etc.).
+An engineering resource planning solution helps managers provide reskilling and on-the-job learning opportunities for the employees.
+Thus, it helps to replenish an aging workforce, fill critical positions, and match them to the best potential projects based on talents and interests.

-Construction and infrastructure projects possess highly volatile resource demand due to changing climatic conditions and sudden increases in maintenance activities.
+Construction and infrastructure projects possess highly volatile resource demands due to changing climatic conditions and sudden increases in maintenance activities.
 With resource planning solutions, managers gain visibility of all construction resources and recruit skilled labor, architects, civil engineers, etc., throughout the projects.
-Thus, it maximizes the productive utilization of the workforce and ensures that resource conflicts are minimal.
-Therefore, efficient resource planning is a key to manage construction resources effectively, preventing hiring/firing costs.
+Thus, it maximizes the workforce’s productive utilization and ensures minimal resource conflicts.
+Therefore, efficient resource planning is key to managing construction resources effectively and preventing hiring/firing costs.

-The professional service industry has a unique challenge to balance resource demands across a wide variety of clients.
+The professional service industry has a unique challenge to balance resource demands across various clients.
 With efficient resource planning, managers can keep track of resources and their specialized skills.
-Since the consultants are deployed at a premium rate, it is crucial to keep them engaged in client billable activities and reduce idle time for maximum profitability.
+Since the consultants are deployed at a premium rate, keeping them engaged in client billable activities and reducing idle time for maximum profitability is crucial.
 At the same time, they need to be provided enough opportunities to acquire new skills and ensure no employee burnout.